fotahub/fotahub-device-sdk-esp8266/docs/getting-started/thingshadow.md

 # AWS IoT Thing Shadow-driven FOTA update example

 The *Thing Shadow* example demonstrates a real-world firmware over-the-air update procedure using the AWS IoT Thing Shadow (aka Device Shadow) service.
 The thing shadow is used to trigger firmware over-the-air updates on the device it represents through the cloud.
-Thanks to that, the device itself can be located in any place where Wi-Fi and Internet are available and does no longer need to be connected to a USB port of your laptop or computer as with the [Simple](simple.md) and [Revertible](revertible.md) examples.
-The thing shadow example also detects misbehaving firmware updates and reverts them to the previous version.
+Thanks to that, the device itself can be located in any place where Wi-Fi and Internet are available and does no longer need to be connected to a USB port of your laptop or computer as with the [Simple](simple.md) and [Rollbackable](rollbackable.md) examples.
+The thing shadow example also detects misbehaving firmware updates and rolls them back to the previous version.

 ## Technical context